The second stage of labour (pushing stage) is when your baby's born. It starts when your cervix is fully open and ends with the birth of your baby.

 - you’ll feel the perineum stretch at this point

-If there’s a chance it might tear, you might be asked to pant or push more gently to ‘breathe the baby out’ instead.
+If there’s a chance it might tear, you might be asked to pant or push more gently to ‘breathe your baby out’ instead.

 Crowning is a truly amazing moment when your baby’s head can be seen completely at your vulva.
-The midwife may encourage your partner to have a first look at your new baby.
+Your midwife may encourage your partner to have a first look at your new baby.

 With the next couple of contractions:

-- your baby’s head comes out - the midwife will feel for the umbilical cord to make sure it’s not around their neck
+- your baby’s head comes out - your midwife will feel for the umbilical cord to make sure it’s not around their neck

 - your baby’s shoulders will turn so that they’re sideways on and facing your leg